LostInBrittany/polymer-beers/step-07/README.md

 What if we wanted to show more details about a beer when we click on it?
 We can imagine the opening another panel with the detailed information.

-In AngularJS we would get this behaviour by using a router, and defining the routing conditions in the global applicaation definition.
+In AngularJS we would get this behaviour by using a router, and defining the routing conditions in the global application definition.

 Polymer hasn't got a router element as powerful as Angular's one... because it doesn't need it!